Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 Students may not miss 3 consecutive general meetings unless excused by the PART Board in advance

-Students must engage in the team and key projects in a positive, constructive manner
+Students must approach all aspects of the team in a positive, constructive manner

 PART values and encourages student academic success.